poteng/Green-Programming-Competition/README.md

 This project tries to achieve extremly low energy consumption and good performance when solving a word-frequency problem.

+## Problem:

+Given an article and an integer n, the most nth frequency words need to be found out and listed.

+## GreenCode

 The energy consumed will be measured by GreenCode

 https://greencode.cs.txstate.edu/